metwork-framework/resources/documents/integration_levels.md

 ## Integration level 1

 No particular integration but reasonably supported.
 It is probably a fork of another repos with custom patches.
 The project is visible in the organization custom dashboard.
+And the project must be integrated to our continuous integrations server.

 ## Integration level 2